Save Your Property and Your Safety: Understanding Tree Removal

 Overhanging Branches

-The branches of overhanging trees located close to power lines or buildings could pose a threat to the safety of your property and personal safety.
-If you have concerns about branches hanging overhanging It is recommended to have the tree evaluated by an arborist who can determine if pruning or removal is needed.
+Overhanging branches of trees that are in close proximity to power lines or structures could pose a threat to property and safety.
+If you are concerned about branches hanging overhanging It is recommended to have the tree evaluated by an arborist who will determine if pruning or removal is necessary.

 FAQs